-RMC to assist the Board in its oversight of risk governance, risk management framework and policies of the Group.
-The RMC is regulated by its terms of reference.
-Together with the AC, the RMC helps to ensure that Management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.
+With effect from 1 October 2021, the Group has put in place an Audit and Risk Committee ("ARC") to assist the Board in its oversight of risk governance, risk management framework and policies of the Group.
+The ARC is regulated by its terms of reference.
+The ARC helps to ensure that the Management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.

-Risk Management Committee role: The RMC oversees the risk management framework and policies of the Group and report to the Board.
-Together with the Management, the RMC has established policies.
+Risk Management Committee role: The ARC oversees the risk management framework and policies of the Group and report to the Board.
+Together with the Management, the ARC has established policies.
 These policies are an essential part of the business planning and monitoring process of the Group.

-The meetings of the RMC are attended not only by the members but also Management and it serves as a forum to review and discuss material risks and exposures of the Group's business and the strategy to mitigate risks in general.
+The meetings of the ARC are attended not only by the members but also Management and it serves as a forum to review and discuss material risks and exposures of the Group's business and the strategy to mitigate risks in general.

 The risk management process that is in place covers, inter alia, financial, operational, compliance and information technology risks faced by the Group.
-The key risks identified are deliberated by Management and reported to the RMC on an annual basis or such other period as may be determined by the RMC.
+The key risks identified are deliberated by Management and reported to the ARC on an annual basis or such other period as may be determined by the ARC.

 Annual review: The Group has put in place a system of internal controls, which includes the Code of Conduct, documented policies and procedures, proper segregation of duties, approval procedures and authorities, as well as checks-and-balances built into the business processes.
-The Company has engaged Messrs Ernst & Young Advisory Pte.
-Ltd. as internal auditors to assess annually the effectiveness of such a system in ensuring that the Group has adequate safeguards as well as an effective robust risk management framework (including policies, procedures and processes) embedded within the Group's infrastructure that could support the Group's operations, IT system and financial reporting structure.
+During the financial year, the Company has engaged Messrs Ernst & Young Advisory Pte.
+Ltd. as internal auditor.
+The objective of the IA function is to determine whether the internal controls established by the Group are adequate and functioning in the required manner in ensuring that the Group has adequate safeguards as well as an effective robust risk management system (including policies, procedures and processes) embedded within the Group's infrastructure that could support the Group's operations, IT system and financial reporting structure.

-Further, the Company has procured undertakings in the format set out in Appendix 7.7 from all its Directors pursuant to Rule 720(1) of the Listing Manual of the SGX-ST.
+Furthermore, the Company has procured undertakings in the format set out in Appendix 7.7 from all its Directors pursuant to Rule 720(1) of the Listing Manual of the SGX-ST.

-The AC, RMC and Board recognise the need for a robust and effective system of internal control.
-To ensure that the risk management and internal controls and risk management processes are adequate and effective, the AC has access to independent professional consultants.
-With the assistance of the RMC, internal and external auditors, AC has carried out assessments of the adequacy and effectiveness of key internal controls during the year.
-Any material non-compliance or weaknesses in internal controls or recommendations from the internal and external auditors to further improve the internal controls are regularly reported to AC.
-The AC will also follow up on the actions taken by the Management on the recommendations made by the internal and external auditors.
+The ARC and Board recognise the need for a robust and effective system of internal control.
+To ensure that the risk management processes and internal controls are adequate and effective, the ARC has access to independent professional consultants.
+With the assistance of the internal and external auditors, ARC has carried out assessments of the adequacy and effectiveness of key internal controls during the year.
+Any material non-compliance or weaknesses in internal controls or recommendations from the internal and external auditors to further improve the internal controls are regularly reported to ARC.
+The ARC will also follow up on the actions taken by the Management on the recommendations made by the internal and external auditors.